IvoPatricio/javascript-projects/README.md

 **Skills:** Performing CRUD operations, utilizing local storage, and handling user interactions.

 # 6. Portfolio
 **Description:** A personal website featuring details about me.
-It serves as a platform to showcase some of my work.
+It will serve as a platform to showcase some of my work in javascript.
 **Skills:** Responsive design, HTML/CSS layout techniques, and basic JavaScript for interactivity.

 # 7. Trivia Quiz